nightowl3090/Hawk-Opti/README.md

 ## Hawk - Open Source Xbox Live Communicator

 This project is an open source replacement of the [Microsoft Xbox Live Communicator](https://xbox.fandom.com/wiki/Xbox_LIVE_Headset) utilizing modern components and custom open-source firmware.

+This is a redesign intended to reduce the cost of production and assembly by moving vias off pad and momving all components to the front side of the PCB.
+These simple changes reduce the cost to produce and assembly by as much as 50%.

 <p align="center"><img src="./.kitspace/pcb_render.png" alt="hawk!" width="90%"/></p>